 Left Bank: Latin Quarter and Saint-German-des-Pres

-Most tourists are enchanted by the cobbled streets of the Left Bank.
-That's where they experience the “je ne sais quoi” of Paris.
+The Left Bank is where you can experience the “je ne sais quoi” of Paris.
 With its twisty lanes and fabled history, the Left Bank is quaint and artsy.

 Once Paris’ religious center, the Left Bank also has a number of Paris’ most beautiful churches, including Saint-Germain-des-Pres, Saint-Severin, and Saint-Sulpice, that you shouldn’t miss.

-If you’re peckish, just steps from Saint-Severin is Odette Pastry Shop.
+If you’re peckish, just steps from Saint-Severin is the famous Odette Pastry Shop.
 The bakery is a famous instagrammable spot in Paris, right next to a rare green half-timbered building.